adedamola26/data-pipeline-4-online-retail/README.md

 # End-to-End Data Pipeline For An E-rerail Company's Customer Transaction Dataset
-In this project, I develop a pipeline that extracts data from Kaggle and prepares the data, at the end of the pipeline, for building a dashboard.
+In this project, I develop a an automated data pipeline that extracts data from Kaggle and prepares the data, at the end of the pipeline, for building a dashboard.
-Along the pipeline, I perform some data preprocessing/transformation, and run data quality checks.
+Along the pipeline, I automate several other tasks including data preprocessing/transformation and running data quality checks.

 ## Tools used
 Here are the tools used in this project and their function in the project
 - _Airflow_: for orchestrating the pipeline
 - _Kaggle API_: for extracting the desired dataset from Kaggle
-- _Astronomer_: for setting-up Airflow
+- _Astro CLI_: for setting-up Airflow and testing the DAG
 - _Docker_: for developing and maintaining containers that host my Airflow instance
-- _Google Cloud Storage (GCS)_: for storing the dataset on the cloud
+- _Google Cloud Storage (GCS)_: for storing the CSV file on the cloud
 - _Google BigQuery(BQ)_: data warehouse for performing data analysis
-- _Soda_: for running data quality checks in multiple points along the pipeline
+- _Soda_: for running data quality checks at multiple points along the pipeline
 - _dbt_: for building data models
 - _Cosmos_: for integrating dbt with Airflow
 - _Metabase_: for building the dashboard